Commuting elements, simplicial spaces, and filtrations of classifying spaces: Homotopy Properties of for a Finite Group

 The elements of $\mathcal{N}_q(G)$ are precisely all the subgroups of nilpotence class less than $q$.
 Note that this is a partially ordered set under inclusion, furthermore it is closed under conjugation by elements in $G$ and under the process of taking subgroups (indeed if $H\subset K$ is a subgroup, then $\Gamma^i(H)\subset \Gamma^i(K)$ for all $i\ge 1$).
 Such a collection is often referred to as a \textsl{family} of subgroups in $G$.
 A group can be defined associated to these subgroups and the inclusions between them.

 \begin{defin} If $G$ is a finite group, let $G(q)=\underset{A\in\mathcal{N}_q(G)}\colim A$. \end{defin}

-$\mathcal{N}_2(G)$ is the family of abelian subgroups in $G$, hence $G(2)$ is simply the colimit of all abelian subgroups in $G$.
-The sequence of groups $G(2), G(3),G(4),\dots $ captures information relevant to the subgroups of $G$ of increasing nilpotence class.
-Note that $G(\infty)=G$.
-Their classifying spaces will play a role in the analysis of the spaces $B(q,G)$.
+Note that $\mathcal{N}_2(G)$ is the family of abelian subgroups in $G$ and $G(2)$ is simply the colimit of all abelian subgroups in $G$.
+The classifying spaces of the groups $G(q)$ will play a role in the analysis of the spaces $B(q,G)$.